openmsa/python-sdk/README.md

 then copy all files under `html/msa_sdk/` to `msa-docker/front/msa_sdk_doc`

+Note: in order to run this a msa-api container needs to be running.

 `$ python sdk_to_json.py > msa_sdk.json`

-move the code.json to msa-docker/front/msa_sdk_doc
+move the msa_sdk.json to msa-docker/front/msa_sdk_doc